femboyfin/dbdideas/survivor_perks.md

 ## [Déjà Vu](<https://deadbydaylight.wiki.gg/wiki/Déjà_Vu>) 💪

-- Make Repair speed bonus is predicative upon Generator Aura
+- Now only applies the Repair speed bonus to Generators that have their aura revealed by Deja Vu
   - This allows for counterplay via Blindness-inflicting perks, e.g. Mindbreaker.